Zhoulab-SHT/202506/README.md

 library.cpp ——> Establishment and screening of Peptide Libraries

-For more information, please contact zhouzhi@shanghaitech.edu.cn
+For more information, please contact zhouzhi@shanghaitech.edu.cn or chenxy6@shanghaitech.edu.cn